AndrewSoltes/AndrewSoltes.github.io/index.md

 Andrew's kiosk of (sometimes) useful information.

-Pick something that insterests you from left.
+Pick something that insterests you from the left.